pburkholder/eponymous-principles/presentation.md

 To meet the specified contract deadlines, we've added a DevOps team.
-But now we're further behind schedule.
+But now we're further behind schedule!

 Answer: